đź“…Monday, 7th of September 2026

 Target Audience: Higher Education colleagues in a teaching focused role or responsible for curriculum and assessment design.

-About this webinar : This two-part online workshop introduces fundamentals of Gen AI with a focus on detecting and addressing hidden EDI concerns in multimodal AI outputs and designing EDI friendly curriculum/Assessment.
+About this event : This two-part online workshop introduces fundamentals of Gen AI with a focus on detecting and addressing hidden EDI concerns in multimodal AI outputs and designing EDI friendly curriculum/Assessment.

 Session 1 - Covers foundational aspects of AI and effective prompt engineering that addresses ethical considerations and potential pitfalls (colonisation, inequity, cultural, racial, gender bias) in different types of multimodal AI tools.